tmoerman/brassica/README.md

-# brassica
+# GRNBoost

-A Spark project for gene expression analysis.
+A scalable framework for gene regulatory network inference using Apache Spark and XGBoost.